cragtok/next_js_features_app/README.md

 2.  **Install dependencies:**

-    This project uses `pnpm` as its package manager.
+    It is recommended to use `pnpm` as a package manager for this project.
 If you don't have `pnpm` installed, you can install it globally:

     ```bash
     npm install -g pnpm